2395037/turntables_db/projectProposal.md

     - Sort by genre
     - Top sellers
     - Connection between products sold and searched for to inventory and most popular lists
+    - Be able to look up band members of albums to see if any solo work is available to sell
+    - Able to see if upcoming bands are playing a show in quebec and when
+    -
 - Similar application : https://victrola.com
 4. Expected/possible data in the database will be:
 - Names